eight04/pyDesktop3/README.md

 New in desktop 0.4.2 (Changes since desktop 0.4.1)
 --------------------------------------------------

-  * Added XFCE 4.10 "mailto:" fix contributed by Jérôme Laheurte.
+  * Added XFCE 4.10 "mailto:" fix contributed by JÃ©rÃ´me Laheurte.

 New in desktop 0.4.1 (Changes since desktop 0.4)
 ------------------------------------------------

-  * Added KDE 4 and Lubuntu support contributed by Jérôme Laheurte.
+  * Added KDE 4 and Lubuntu support contributed by JÃ©rÃ´me Laheurte.

 New in desktop 0.4 (Changes since desktop 0.3)
 ----------------------------------------------